How to Deal With Bed Bugs

 Using protection in the bedroom

-Putting on a bed-bug proof mattress encasement is a lot like putting on a condom.
-It’s an effective barrier, but its usage is highly specific and only protects a small area against certain things.
+Putting on a bed-bug proof mattress encasement is an effective barrier, but its usage is highly specific and only protects a small area against certain things.

 Bed-bug proof mattresses encasements like this one are typically fashioned out of a thick polyester knit, designed to fit over your mattress and seal tight with a zipper.
 These covers will prevent bed bugs from traveling through the polyester barrier.